 It’s very expensive…

 Yes, it requests some investment but it’s hard to consider it “very expensive”.

 For Siteground’s hosting, you can get a discount for the first year and have it for around $50.
 Any of the following years will cost around $120.
 (It depends on the plan) It’s around $10/per month and you can easily get this money back with blog monetization.

-Now, while Siteground is having Back to Business sale until 9th of September, there are up to 70% discounts for all plans!!
+Now, while Siteground is having Black Friday Sale, there are up to 70% discounts for all plans!!

 Here you can learn more about the real cost of starting a business online.

 As you must’ve already noticed, there are many benefits to having a self-hosted website and not only highest rank pro bloggers should do it.
 If you consider your blog worth anything, if you’re trying to reach some audience (not only writing for yourself or your family) – do take the leap and make your blog self-hosted.